 A crucial thing to comprehend for any base runner is how to properly round a base.
 Rounding the base refers to creating a small arc around the base, which will help you keep more speed and get you going to the next base much quicker than running to the base, stopping, and then proceeding to the next base.

 One way that I have always tried to teach this is for a base runner to begin this arc about two-thirds of the way to the base.
 When first learning to round a base, a few runners will over exaggerate the rounding part and will appear like they are going to the outfield to play defense, but they will get it if they keep practicing.
 Try to remind them that they only need to take a few steps out of the baseline to start the rounding part and they should be able to see it take shape.
-For the kids good at math, they will get this exercise pretty quick.
+For the kids good at math, they will get this exercise pretty quickly.
 It was weird when I first noticed this tidbit many years ago.

 Another tip is to try to get the players to use the inside corner of the bag.
 It might not seem like much but that extra step can be the difference of making it to the next base safely or not, especially at the higher levels.
 I always push this detail and also try to get the players to use their right foot on the bag if they can.
 I don’t want them to slow down or shuffle step just to use their right foot though.

-Once you are on base, you should take note where the defense is playing because you don’t want to try and learn this information after a ball is put into play.
+Once you are on base, you should take note of where the defense is playing because you don’t want to try and learn this information after a ball is put into play.